 - The second method takes into account taxes and social spending as well.

-- The difference in both the methods is an indicator of the efficacy of an economy’s fiscal policy in bringing down the rich-poor divide by means of social spending and taxation.
+- The difference in both methods is an indicator of the efficacy of an economy’s fiscal policy in bringing down the rich-poor divide by means of social spending and taxation.

 - Mathematically, the Gini Index is defined based on the Lorenz Curve.
 The Lorenz Curve is a graphical representation of the distribution of wealth/income.